What is Lyric Poetry?

 For example, pick a topic you know a lot about – if it’s heartbreak, so be it (also, I’m sorry).
 If it’s taking train rides, consider writing a lyrical poem on the nostalgia of a train ride through gorgeous countryside.
 See what I’m getting at?

-Lyrical Poetry vs Other Types of Poetry
+Lyric Poetry vs Other Types of Poetry

-Lyrical vs. Narrative
+Lyric Poetry vs. Narrative Poetry

 The main difference between lyrical and narrative poetry forms is the intention behind them.
 Narrative poetry is focused on telling a story while lyric poetry is focused on expressing the emotions of the writer/narrator.

-Lyrical vs. Free Verse Poetry
+Lyric Poetry vs. Free Verse Poetry

 Free verse poems are not “topically limited” to expressing the narrator’s emotions, whereas that is the main focus of lyrical poems.
 This gives a writer more room to play.
 Additionally, lyrical poetry has that song quality, whereas free verse poetry can either adopt or ignore that quality.
 Free verse can literally be thought of as being free from rules or restraints.